 Please take note that the pace of this course is quite fast and you will be required to do a substantial amount of homework.
 You should plan accordingly.

 Textbook: Multivariable Calculus: Concepts and Contexts by James Stewart - either the 4th Edition (published 2010 by Brooks-Cole, ISBN: 0495560545) OR the 3rd Edition (published 2005 by Brooks-Cole, ISBN: 0534410049).
 The text should be available at The Coop or via the Internet.
 Note: If you can find an inexpensive copy of the 2nd Edition of the Stewart text or a comparable text, this should also work fine.
 Each homework assignment will be posted as a PDF for those with other editions of the text.

 Click on the image of your choice of textbook (to the left) for the best online deals.

 Accommodations for students with disabilities must be approved and arranged by Rory Stein, Coordinator for Disability Services.
 Mr. Stein can be reached at 617-495-0977.

 Note: The mailbox for Math E21a is located on the second floor of the Science Center, in the corridor off the main outer hallway outside of the elevators heading back toward the plaza area.
+It's the very first one you'll see as you encounter the mailboxes - at the bottom.
 However, homework should generally be submitted in class.
-Any other arrangements and all rules regarding lateness are at the discretion of the course assistants.
+Any other arrangements and all rules regarding lateness are at the discretion of the Teaching Assistants.

 Mathematica (optional, but worth investigating)